jwcarr/bibfish/README.md

 dvipdfm manuscript.dvi
 ```

-Thus, each time you run this script, `bibfish` will search `manuscript.tex` for citekeys, extract the relevant entries from `~/master.bib`, and write them out to `references.bib`, allowing the rest of the typesetting process to proceed as normal.
+Each time you run this script, `bibfish` will search `manuscript.tex` for citekeys, extract the relevant entries from `~/master.bib`, and write them out to `references.bib`, allowing the rest of the typesetting process to proceed as normal.

 The benefit of this is that your LaTeX document does not need to have any dependence on or reference to `~/master.bib`.
 This means you can maintain a single `master.bib`, while also maintaining each manuscript as its own independent self-contained package.
 You could, for example, send `manuscript.tex` and `references.bib` to a coauthor or publisher without needing to supply your entire `master.bib`, and `manuscript.tex` and `references.bib` can be kept under version control without any connection to `master.bib`.